Revolutionary Socialism in the 21st Century

-Origins
+History

 rs21 was founded in the midst of a 2013–14 crisis over allegations of rape in the Socialist Workers Party (SWP) and the subsequent response by the SWP's leadership.
 In January 2014, 166 former members of the SWP, including Neil Davidson, Dave Renton and Colin Barker, left the SWP and founded rs21, releasing a founding statement to set out their aims.
+Approximately 1,800 members left the SWP during the crisis, leading to the creation of a number of breakaway groups.
+By 2015, rs21 was the only such group remaining.